tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/AddSensors/index.md

     0.000  0.000  0.000  1.000
     ```

-##### Add one sensor link
+#### Add one sensor link
 !!!note
     In this step we will only add one sensor link.
-    You will need to repeat this step for every sensor you want to add to your Vehicle.
+    You will have to repeat this step for every sensor you want to add to your Vehicle.

 Let's say we want to add a LiDAR that is facing right.